-Total shareholder return information
+Total shareholder return (TSR) information

-The Company's TSR performance is shown in the following line graph over the last five years, compared with the FTSE Small Cap Total Return Index.
-The Board believes this is the most appropriate broad equity market index with which to compare the Company's performance.
+The Company's TSR performance is shown in the following line graph over the last five years, compared with the FTSE Small Cap Index and the FTSE AIM All Share Index.
+The Board believes these are the most appropriate broad equity market indices with which to compare the Company's performance.